MetaMuse: Algorithm Generation via Creative Ideation: Discussion

-In the case of system algorithms, three main errors result in unsafe implementations: \textbf{\textit{(1)}} long-running execution (e.g., more than 5 seconds), \textbf{\textit{(2)}} excessive memory usage, and \textbf{\textit{(3)}} illegal behaviors, such as falsely claiming a cache hit when the requested object is not present.
-To this end, our environments are configured to monitor the process execution time and memory usage.
-Furthermore, we constrain the coding scope for LLMs by explicitly specifying the functions (e.g., \texttt{insert} and \texttt{evict} for caching algorithms).
-Finally, with Python scripts as outputs, we can leverage testing and verification tools in the Python ecosystem.
+\textbf{Safeguards against unsafe solutions.} In the case of system algorithms, three main errors can result in unsafe implementations: \textbf{\textit{(1)}} long-running executions (e.g., exceeding 5 seconds), \textbf{\textit{(2)}} excessive memory usage beyond user-specified limits, and \textbf{\textit{(3)}} illegal behaviors (e.g., falsely claiming a cache hit when the requested object is absent).
+Our benchmarking environments monitor the per-run execution time and peak memory usage when evaluating each solution.
+Both can be collected from the GNU \texttt{time} command.
+To detect illegal behaviors, we validate the returned object value against the expected value in the trace.
+From our experience, $\sim$2.28\% of solutions generated by {\sysname} are classified as unsafe and subsequently discarded.